tytydraco/yessleep/out/Clinical_Trial_87_Part_5.md

 [Day 4](https://www.reddit.com/r/nosleep/comments/ww72tk/clinical_trial_87_part_4/)

-On a day that couldn’t be measured, in a place that defied time, I peered into the darkness.
+On a the lasty day, a day that couldn't be measured in a place that defied time, I peered into the darkness.

 I was in awe, but I wasn’t afraid.